 Tantalizing Viognier: The Fruity and Floral Flavors of this White Wine

-Viognier is a varietal that is gaining popularity with lovers all around the world.
+Viognier is a white varietal that is gaining popularity with wine lovers all around the world.
 Originating from the Rhône region of France, Viognier has a distinct flavor profile and aroma that makes it stand out among other white wines.
 It ranges in taste from lighter flavors of tangerine, mango and honeysuckle to creamier aromas of vanilla with spices of nutmeg and clove.
 The intensity can range from light and spritzy with a touch of bitterness to bold and creamy.

-Viognier is a medium to full-bodied white wine that offers delightful stone fruit flavors like apricots, as well as floral aromas.
+Viognier is a medium to full-bodied that offers delightful stone fruit flavors like apricots, as well as floral aromas.
 Despite its fruity character, it is classified as dry or semi-sweet, meaning it isn't overly sweet on the palate.

 When selecting Viognier for your next dinner party or gathering, there are some great food pairings to consider for optimum flavor.
 Dishes like chicken or pork with creamy sauces work extremely well with this wine varietal, as do dishes like risotto or pasta primavera.
 Additionally, it pairs nicely with mild cheeses such as Brie or Camembert.
 For those seeking something more robust, try pairing Viognier with spicy ethnic dishes such as Thai curries or Indian tikka masala.